PLP-MERN-Stack-Development/mern-final-project-Ab494/NETLIFY_DEPLOYMENT.md

 **This configuration solves the deployment issue by:**
 - ✅ Setting the build directory to `frontend`
+- ✅ Using `--legacy-peer-deps` flag to resolve React 19/lucide-react conflicts
 - ✅ Properly installing dependencies and building the React app
 - ✅ Configuring SPA redirects for React Router
 - ✅ Optimizing caching headers for static assets